-Every day millions of people are visiting various websites on the web.
-No matter which medium the traffic came from, they have some common habits.
+Millions of people visit various websites on the web every day.
+No matter where they come from, they have some common habits.

 The term bounce rate looks simple, but there are many things to discuss this.
 So let’s get started.